nus-cs2103/website-base/admin/tp-pe-fragment.md

 * **FAQs:**
   1. **Q.** What if the team rejected my bug report without giving a reason?<br>
-     **A.** You can disagree with the rejection, and the teaching team will rule in your favor in the next phase.
+     **A.** You can disagree with the rejection, and the teaching team will likely rule in your favor in the next phase.
+  1. **Q.** Can I add more information about the bug when I object to a dev team's response?<br>
+     **A.** Yes, you may.
+Given that the dev team did not get to see this addition info when they triaged the bug, the weight such additional info add to your case is lower than if you had that info in the initial bug report.
+Nevertheless, it can still help your cause, especially if the dev team should have thought about that info on their own, even if they were missing in the initial bug report.

 <p/>